Corporate Governance

 Corporate Governance System

-The corporate governance system of the Company consists of the Board of Directors and the Three Committees (Nominating Committee, Audit Committee, and Compensation Committee) as a supervising body, Outside Director’s Committee as a subcommittee of the Board of Directors, Executive Management Committee and its subcommittees (Group Risk Management Committee, Group Compliance Committee, Disclosure Committee, Group IT Strategy Committee, and Overseas Management Committee) as an executive body, and Group Internal Audit Committee, which is in direct control of the CEO as an internal audit body.
+The corporate governance system of the Company consists of the Board of Directors and the following Three Committees (Nominating Committee, Audit Committee, and Compensation Committee) as a supervising body, Outside Directors' Committee as a subcommittee of the Board of Directors, Executive Management Committee and its subcommittees (Group Risk Management Committee, Group Compliance Committee, Disclosure Committee, Group Digital Strategy Committee, and Group Internal Audit Committee), which is in direct control of the CEO as an internal audit body.

 Corporate Governance System at Daiwa Securities Group